jonathanharrell/hiq/docs/guide/getting-started.md

 The HiQ distribution build will work in any browsers that support custom properties.
 See the [Can I Use page](https://caniuse.com/#feat=css-variables) for the full browser listing.

-You can use the source files and a PostCSS build to support browser the don't provide custom property support (more information below).
+You can use the source files and a PostCSS build to support browsers that don't provide custom property support (more information below).

 ### Vendor Prefixes